z886/AdGuardHome/AGHTechDoc.md

 This section allows the administrator to easily configure custom DNS response for a specific domain name.
 A, AAAA and CNAME records are supported.

+Syntax:

+	key -> value

+where `key` is a host name or a wild card that matches Question in DNS request and `value` is either:
+* IPv4 address: use this IP in A response
+* IPv6 address: use this IP in AAAA response
+* canonical name: add CNAME record
+* "<key>": CNAME exception - pass request to upstream
+* "A": A exception - pass A request to upstream
+* "AAAA": AAAA exception - pass AAAA request to upstream

 #### Example: A record

 	host.com -> 1.2.3.4